 Ahmad has been with the organization since 2015, and has served as a director since 2017.
 He is passionate about international development and is a strong advocate for rural access to quality healthcare.
 He is also a published researcher, and is currently a PhD candidate in Neuroscience in the department of Cell & Systems Biology at the University of Toronto.

 Frequently Asked Questions

 The Founder of the Organization, Andrew Wilson, was travelling to Nicaragua to volunteer in local health clinics.
-While there he spoke to a young girl named Maria who wanted to go to Medical School but her family could not afford it.
+While there he spoke to a young girl named Gelena who wanted to go to Medical School but her family could not afford it.

 Andrew came back to Canada and was determined to find an organization that could help this young girl go to school; however, he couldn't find anyone to help, and the government of Nicaragua does not offer student loans.